emaj9/computing-workshop/cw-website/pages/research-notes.md

 ### Critical Pedagogy and Teaching Mathematics for Social Justice
 David Stinson et al 2012

-1A.
+1. Orientation
+    a.
 Why I'm reading this: to understand what CP looks like in mathematics.
 Maybe I can relate it to CS/give an idea as to what CS CP looks like.
-B. Try to get: concrete examples of critical pedagogy in math.
+    b.
+Try to get: concrete examples of critical pedagogy in math.
 Try to see how it can be applied to CS.
-C. Skim, look for the section talking about the research and data collected
+    c.
+Skim, look for the section talking about the research and data collected

-2A.
+2. Summary
+    a.
 This grad-level CP class helped pre-service teachers become critical pedagogues.
-B. Conversation is about CP, it's applications, and effects for teachers and students.
+    b.
+Conversation is about CP, it's applications, and effects for teachers and students.
 What does CP look like in the math class?
-C. Furture math teachers, teacher-education program teachers or program directors.
+    c.
+Furture math teachers, teacher-education program teachers or program directors.

-3A.
+3. Assessment
+    a.
 Evidence lies on 2 teachers experience who took the class and implemented teaching for social justice in their classes.
 Data is: ethnography of teachers, planning and implementing of a CP math lesson and reflection.
 This will do for evidence.
-B. Credibility: uses actual teachers in the class as well as a huge amount of references that really lay out the current state of math CP.
+    b.
+Credibility: uses actual teachers in the class as well as a huge amount of references that really lay out the current state of math CP.
-C. Represented: teacher, some of the students, and the author (teacher of the math education class).
+    c.
+Represented: teacher, some of the students, and the author (teacher of the math education class).
 Left out: none that I can think of.
 There is only some mention of students experience in the data.

-4A.
+4. Use
+    a.
 My bias towards practical-oriented research definitely draws me towards this paper.
-4B. impacts: helpful for future teachers and student teachers to see how this is implemented as well as the success that went with teaching math for social justice.
-Expands the literature about CP in math: appications, results, so on 4C.
+    b. impacts: helpful for future teachers and student teachers to see how this is implemented as well as the success that went with teaching math for social justice.
+Expands the literature about CP in math: appications, results, so on
+    c.
 I think yes!

 Notes: